Author |

 The DX does have more functionnalities and higher certifications.

-_________________ Allez allez, enlève ta culotte et déboutonne mon pantalon...
+Allez allez, enlève ta culotte et déboutonne mon pantalon...

 Back to top